 2. List two common mistakes people follow when working out at the gym that can lead to reduced fitness improvement.

-3. What is the minimum number of cardiovascular exercise session recommended each week?
+3. What is the minimum number of cardiovascular exercise sessions recommended each week?

 4. According to the Surgeon General's report, how many days a week should you exercise, and for how long each day?

-5. Look at your weekly exercise program and describe what you are doing - or plan to do - to meet all four exercise components.
+5. Look at your weekly exercise program and describe what you are doing - or plan to do - to meet all four exercise components (you don't need to mention the body composition component).

 Send to: atravsky@wyoming.com